zoereedviz/Lego-Portfolio-Project-Snowflake-/README.md

 ## Project Overview

-- Create a new schema in a Snowflake database, create tables and insert data into them.
+- Create a schema in a Snowflake database, create tables and insert data into them.
 Set up relationships and visualise the model with an ER diagram.
 - Analyse the dataset created to derive insights about LEGO.

 ## Commands and Constraints Used in this Project